checkout page examples

 Tommy Hilfiger

-Tommy Hilfiger is not just a brand, but a symbol of American heritage and preppy fashion.
+Tommy Hilfiger is not just a brand but a symbol of American heritage and preppy fashion.
 With its signature red and blue color palette, the brand has become synonymous with classic yet modern style.

-There are two things that stand out about this checkout page.
-First, there’s a button that takes you back to the top of the page, which makes it easier to use.
-Second, there’s a section where you can donate to help out the community, which is pretty neat!
+Two things stand out about this checkout page.
+First, a button takes you back to the top of the page, making it easier to use.

 12. Omega